markusressel/fan2go/README.md

       path: /tmp/file_sensor
 ```

-The file contains a value in milli-units, like milli-degrees.
+The file contains a value in milli-units, like f.ex. milli-degrees.

 ```bash
 > cat /tmp/file_sensor